tomgks/PatchCord/README.md

 ## Install

 Download `PatchCord.exe` from [Releases](https://github.com/tomgks/PatchCord/releases/latest)
 and run it.
-That's all — it lives in the tray and keeps your mod patched.
+It lives in the tray and keeps your mod patched.
 To have it open automatically when you sign in to Windows, turn on **Run at startup** in the Options tab.